duggas/duggas-public/README.md

 duggas-public
 =============

-Some simple Javascript implementations of some data structures.
+Some simple Javascript implementations of basic data structures.